dfelinto/blender-manual/manual/addons/rigging/rigify/basics.rst

 - Generate more than one rig per scene.
 - Generate a rig with a specific name.
-- Update/Overwrite a specific rig.
+- Update/Override a specific rig.
-- Execute a script datablock after generation.
+- Execute a script data-block after generation.

 Advanced Options Activation